edgelesssys/docs.edgeless.systems/marblerun/content/deployment/cloud.md

 VMs and exposes the underlying confidential compute hardware.

-This section describes the workflow to create an AKS cluster with confidential compute VMs and deploy Marblerun.
+This section describes the workflow to create an AKS cluster with confidential compute VMs and deploy MarbleRun.

 ### Prerequisites

 Follow the instructions on the [AKS Confidential Computing Quick Start guide](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) to provision an AKS cluster with Intel SGX enabled worker nodes.

-### Deploy Marblerun
+### Deploy MarbleRun

-See our [Kubernetes guide](content/deployment/kubernetes.md) on how to install Marblerun in your AKS cluster.
+See our [Kubernetes guide](content/deployment/kubernetes.md) on how to install MarbleRun in your AKS cluster.